Modeling Ideological Salience and Framing in Polarized Online Groups with Graph Neural Networks and Structured Sparsity: Experiments

-We compare the main model (AF-SGAE) against three baselines: a model where we only use information from agenda setting, i.e., $\psi_l = a$ (A-SGAE), a model where we only use information from framing, i.e., $\psi_l = f$ (F-SGAE), and a model in which we use information from both agenda setting and framing but replace the graph convolutions with linear layers (AF-SLAE).
+\textbf{Intrinsic evaluation.} We compare SF-SGAE against three ablated models: one where we use only salience, i.e., $\psi_l = s$ (S-SGAE), one where we use only framing, i.e., $\psi_l = f$ (F-SGAE), and one where we use both types of information but replace the graph convolutions with linear layers (SF-SLAE).
+Furthermore, we implement a model that is identical to SF-SGAE but does not use sparsity, i.e., $|\mathcal{C}|$ is not reduced (SF-GAE).